 The violent end of these women persecuted as partisans has not been clarified, as the SS destroyed all evidence of their crimes, including the camp’s death register, before the liberation of Ravensbrück on April 30, 1945.

 Italian researchers have been able to close some biographical gaps about Alida MINIUSSI, who did not experience her liberation:

 Miniussi Alida.
 She was born in Monfalcone on March 9, 1923.
-The year after the March on Rome.
-She grew up under Fascism, daughter of Giovanni and Vrech Maria, born and living in Monfalcone.
+A year after the march on Rome.
+She grew up under fascism, the daughter of Giovanni and Vrech Maria, born and living in Monfalcone.
 She was a housewife.
-And very young, in her twenties, she decided, like many of her peers, to join the partisan ranks to free our places from the Nazi-Fascist invader.
-She was part of the glorious Montes intendence.
-That Montes of the commander Sasso that now rests there, in his city, with his companions from Monfalcone.
+And very young, in her twenties, she decided, like many others her age, to join the ranks of the partisans to liberate our towns from the Nazi-Fascist invaders.
+She was part of the glorious Montes leadership.

-She turned out to be missing on February 15, 1944 in the extermination camp at Ravensbruck, the main Nazi female lager in Germany, the same camp from which Ondina Peteani managed to escape.
-Alida, deported from the city of Monfalcone, was practically only 21 years old, which she was unable to celebrate for a single month, because she was snatched from life prematurely.
-She was not the only partisan woman from Monfalcone to lose her life during the war of liberation.
+She disappeared on February 15, 1944 in the Ravensbruck extermination camp, the main German Nazi women’s camp, the same camp from which Ondina Peteani escaped.
+Alida, who was deported from the town of Monfalcone, practically lived to be only 21 years old, which she was not able to celebrate for a single month, as she was taken from life too soon.
+She was not the only partisan from Monfalcone who lost her life during the War of Liberation.

 Miniussi Alida.
 She was born in Monfalcone on March 9, 1923.
 The year before the [Fascist] march on Rome.
 She grew up under Fascism, daughter of Giovanni and Vrech Maria, born and residing in Monfalcone.